Sina-Ghiasi/nextjs-portfolio/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
-Feel free to use and modify it for your own purposes.
+The code in this project is licensed under the **MIT License**.
+You are free to use and modify the code for your own purposes.
+However, other content such as texts, images, and other non-code assets are not covered by the MIT License and may have separate usage restrictions.
+Please contact the repository owner for permissions regarding non-code content.

 If you like this project, **consider giving it a star ⭐ on GitHub!**